reamdc1/gbeer_standalone/README.md

                         Number of processors that you want this script to run on.
 The default is every CPU that the system has.
   -m INT, --min_genes INT
-                        Minum number of genes that an operon must contain before it can be considered for further analysis.
+                        Minum number of genes that an gene_block must contain before it can be considered for further analysis.
 The default is 5 because that is what we are currently using in the study.